gardener-attic/component-spec/doc/proposal/03-component-repository.md

 *Component Descriptors* are stored in *Component Repositories*.
 This chapter describes in a programing language/protocol agnostic fashion the functions a *Component Repository* must implement to be OCM conform.

-To allow storing all technical artefacts together with the *Component Descriptors* of a software product version, these could also be stored in a *Component Repository* as so-called local blobs.
+Usually sources and resources are stored in some external storage, e.g. a docker image is stored in some OCI registry and the *Component Descriptor* contains only the information how to access it.
+As an alternative *Component Repositories* also provide the possibility to store technical artefacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
+This allows to pack all component versions with their technical artefacts in a *Component Repository* as a completely self-contained package.
+This is a typical requirement if you need to deliver your product into a fenced landscape.

-As we assume that OCI repositories will become the leading storage technology for technical artefacts and will often be the backend of *Component Repository* Implementations, *Component Repositories* provide methods to store OCI artefacts as so-called local OCI artefacts, i.e. OCI artefacts which are accessible by a special function *getLocalOCIArtefact*.
-It is not required that these OCI artefacts are accessible by an external OCI HTTP endpoint as specified [here](https://docs.docker.com/registry/spec/api/).
+As we assume that OCI repositories will become the leading storage technology for technical artefacts and will often be the backend of *Component Repository* implementations, *Component Repositories* provide methods to store OCI artefacts as so-called local OCI artefacts, i.e. OCI artefacts which are accessible by a special function *getLocalOCIArtefact*.
+It is not required that these OCI artefacts are accessible by an external OCI HTTP endpoint as specified [here](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
 If the repository provides such an HTTP endpoint, it could be requested by the method getOciEndpointForLocalOciArtefact.
 This allows to e.g. transport images from one *Component Repository* to another without the need to transform them into local blobs first.

-Particular *Component Repository* implementations might extend the interface by special methods handling other types of binaries, e.g. helm charts.
+Particular *Component Repository* implementations might extend the interface by special methods for other types of binaries, e.g. helm charts.

 **Todo: Image mit CDs, localblobs, localociimages, ...**